-Police staffing has been targeted at ASB on Friday nights, with the evening shift directed towards Staysafe within both police sectors.
-This has seen a very steep reduction in the proportion of police time as overtime that has been directed to Staysafe and to tackling ASB on Friday evenings.
+Police staffing has been targeted at ASB on Friday nights, with the evening shift often directed towards Staysafe.

-Other partners have been involved and have expressed an interest.
-The Community Renewal Team staff have assisted in informing local community groups, and in organising the distribution of leaflets.
-The Zone and Dudley Primary Care Trust are involved in different aspects of subsequent work relating to alcohol misuse.
+The Community Renewal Team staff have helped inform local community groups, and helped distribute leaflets.
+The Zone and Dudley Primary Care Trust are involved in subsequent work relating to alcohol misuse.